Parasite Prevention and Control

 There are many ways that your Staten Island Veterinarian can prevent your pet from being affected by parasites, including:

 - Preventative medications – At Animal Health Group, we provide many different options for flea, tick, mosquito and heartworm prevention.
 Some pet owners like to provide their pets with these medications only at the time of year when these pests are the greatest threat, but we recommend keeping pets on year-round protection, as the time of year when these parasites can affect your pet is getting longer.
-Providing your pet with year-round protection just ensures that your pet is as well protected as possible.
-To find out more about which medications we recommend talking to your pet’s veterinarian in Staten Island.
+Providing your pet with year-round protection ensures your pet is as well protected as possible.
+To find out more about which medications we recommend, talk to your pet’s veterinarian in Staten Island.

 - Prevent ticks through yard maintenance – Ticks start off in lawn debris, like in leaf piles and on long pieces of grass.
 Maintain your yard to make conditions less ideal for ticks.